davmac314/elf2efi/README.md

  * Do not link against standard system libraries (i.e. compile with `-ffreestanding`)
- * Turn off use of facilities requiring runtime support (eg `-fno-stack-protector`)
+ * Turn off use of facilities requiring runtime support (eg use `-fno-stack-protector`)
  * Use the ms_abi, i.e. `-mabi=ms_abi`, or mark EFI API calls and the
    application entry point as ms_abi using `__attribute__((ms_abi))`.
+   GCC documentation implies that `-maccumulate-outgoing-args` will also be required.
  * EFI applications must be relocatable.
 Either compile with `-fpie`, or link with `-q` to preserve relocations in the executable (these will then be converted to PE+ relocations in the `.reloc` section by elf2efi).